Kaurb28/kaurb28/README.md

 📌 I’ll be updating my GitHub frequently with **new projects & cool changes** 🚀

-🤝 Connect with me on [LinkedIn](www.linkedin.com/in/kaurrb28) — I’ll be posting updates on my learning journey & projects soon ✨
+🤝 Connect with me on LINKED IN(www.linkedin.com/in/kaurrb28) — I’ll be posting updates on my learning journey & projects soon ✨

 ---